circonus/docs/content/caql/architecture.md

 factors influencing the language choice.

 Like many Circonus components,
-CAQL leverages [libmtev](http://circonus-labs.github.io/libmtev/) as execution environment.
+CAQL leverages [libmtev](http://circonus-labs.github.io/libmtev/) as the execution environment.
 It comes with an advanced lua-runtime that supports:

 - Multiple OS-threads (shared nothing)